dr-joe-wirth/amrprofiler_installer/README.md

 **AmrProfiler** is a bioinformatics tool designed to identify antimicrobial resistance (AMR) genes, detect point mutations in core genes, and analyze mutations in rRNA genes across 18,000 bacterial species.
-AmrProfiler webserver is available at https://dianalab.e-ce.uth.gr/amrprofiler
+AmrProfiler webserver is available at https://dianalab.e-ce.uth.gr/amrprofiler **AmrProfiler** relies on the RefSeq database (downloaded on 01/06/2025).
+It is implemented in Python 3.9.5 and uses the `NcbiblastxCommandline` utility from the Biopython library (v1.79), along with the BLAST+ suite (v2.9.0).

 ![Screenshot from 2025-02-25 15-16-37](https://github.com/user-attachments/assets/a4cbfbd8-92fb-4057-896d-34e34dd22c7e)